-At RAIDBOXES , we have only used such solutions sporadically so far, as most of our employees regularly work in the office.
+At Raidboxes , we have only used such solutions sporadically so far, as most of our staff work regularly in the office.
 But the number of our remote colleagues is growing.
-We are also currently happy that the infrastructure for distributed working is already completely in place.
+We are also happy that the infrastructure for distributed working is already in place.

 Time tracking: HeavenHR

-Until now, the tool-supported documentation of working hours at RAIDBOXES was voluntary.
+Until now, the tool-supported documentation of working hours at Raidboxes was voluntary.
 Those who wanted to could track their times via Clockify.
 Because some love systematic time recording, others reject it.
 Legal requirements forced us to introduce a uniform solution.
-We now use HeavenHR for this purpose.
-It is a comprehensive suite for personnel management, the documentation is only one component of it.
+We now use HeavenHR for this.
+It is a comprehensive suite for human resource management, the documentation is only one component of it.

 This is how working time is recorded and managed at RAIDBOXES: